Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Prohibitions on charging fees to clients and restricting clients from hiring assignment employees

-1. A temporary help agency is not allowed to charge a fee to a client of the agency for entering into a direct employment relationship with an agency's assignment employee unless the agency charges the fee during the six months beginning on the first day the assignment employee first begins working for that client through the agency;
+1. A temporary help agency is not allowed to charge a fee to a client of the agency for entering into a direct employment relationship with an agency’s assignment employee except in limited circumstances.
+The agency may generally charge a fee during the six months beginning on the first day the assignment employee first begins working for that client through the agency.
+However, a fee is not permitted if the assignment employee entered into the employment relationship with the client after the temporary help agency’s licence to operate under the ESA was refused, revoked, suspended or cancelled.

 2. An agency is not allowed to restrict a client from entering into a direct employment relationship with an assignment employee.